miekg/mutfs/mutfs.5.md

 ## Description

 Mutfs is used as an overlay file system to make it immutable, write actions are only allowed when creating a new file.
 Once things exists, they can't be changed or deleted.
+A use-case might be to protect an backed up archive from a ransomware attack.
+The attack will still happen, but at least it can't delete the old files (nor the encrypted ones once created).

 Where options is a comma seperated list, currently supported: